Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 -   New commands `rbw application set-redirecturi`, `rbw application set-termsurl` and `rbw application set-privacyurl` have been added to set the Oauth Redirect URI and optional links to the application terms of service and privacy policies.

+-   New command `rbw set admin` has been added to give to the user the right to manage his own company by creating it.
+Once created, the user acquires the `company_admin` right and so his able to create new users in his company and executes commands to manage them.
+This command works only if the user is not already part of an existing company.

 **Others changes**

 -   None.